NaosaikaDevelopment/LAPAI_Project_Experimental/README.md

 what i wanna say here, go make your project become real.

+" This project is not the end, it’s just a start.
+What you build from it is the real story "

 ## How to use API to game development? v1.3
 on this case im gonna using unity engine to demonstrate how to implementation AI to Game development. to use it on C# you can paste my program template for AI on file named ```Template_Program_AIResponsForGameEngine.cs```